-When I was a kid, and I saw photographs of these glass panels around a lectern, I just thought they were bulletproof glass to protect the speaker.
-Like, someone knew exactly where an enemy would fire from 🙂 I’ve also had people ask if they were microphones—like those parabolic dish mics seen at football games.
+When I was a kid, and saw photographs of these glass panels around a lectern, I just thought they were bullet-proof glass to protect the speaker.
+Like, someone Secret Service dude knew exactly where an enemy would fire from:) I’ve also had people ask if they were microphones—like those parabolic dish mics seen at football games.

-The technology is derived from the Pepper’s Ghost displays made famous in the 1800’s.
+The truth is simpler.
+In fact the technology is derived from the Pepper’s Ghost displays made famous in the 1800’s.
 Disneyland uses this in its famous Haunted Mansion, where phantoms “sit” in the cab with you.

-In the case of a presidential, or speech teleprompter, there’s an LCD monitor flat on the ground, pointed at the ceiling.
+In the case of a presidential teleprompter, there’s an LCD monitor flat on the ground, pointed at the ceiling.
 The words to your speech are large, typically 56 pt to 72 pt.

 The speed of the speech is controlled by an operator, who listens to the speaker and follows along.
 If the speaker pauses, or ad libs, the operator waits before moving on.

 Special teleprompter software reverses the words on the LCD monitors, so that when the speaker looks through the one-way mirror, it appears normal again.

 However, the audience sees nothing of this.
 They just see through the glass to the curtain or the speaker.
 They think the speaker is just glancing around the audience.
 This effect is amplified if a video camera is zoomed in, omitting the glass.
 Often in live presentations, large screens have this projected video signal, called IMAG (for “image magnification”), so people rarely look at the actual speaker and thus don’t notice the presidential teleprompter equipment at all.